 For now, let’s cover the primary buckets of experimentation opportunities you should be taking with your Facebook advertising…

-If you’re trying to figure out whether one thing works better than another, Facebook’s built-in Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best. tool is the only way to get a true, scientific test without overlap.
-This is the best way to determine best strategies based on things like image, video, text, targeting, and more.
+If you’re trying to figure out whether one thing works better than another, Facebook’s built-in A/B testing tool is the only way to get a true, scientific test without overlap.
+This is the best way to determine the best strategies based on things like image, video, text, targeting, and more.

 You don’t need to use A/B testing in all scenarios.
 Maybe you’re fine without a true, scientific test and just want to run separate An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. to different audiences or separate ads with different creative options.
 All of that is fine.
 Facebook’s How you optimize impacts who sees your Facebook ad.
 Facebook will show your ad to people most likely to perform your desired action. will also help focus on what is working best in those cases.